 If you live in one of the states, counties, or cities that offers a foreclosure mediation program, your bank has to follow the program guidelines.
 The mediation process varies from program to program, but the process usually begins when the bank initiates a foreclosure in accordance with state law.
 Along with notice of the foreclosure, homeowners typically get:

-Foreclosure mediation programs don’t force the bank provide the borrower with a way to avoid foreclosure, which means borrowers might finish the mediation and still end up losing the home to foreclosure.
+Foreclosure mediation programs don’t force the bank to provide the borrower with a way to avoid foreclosure, which means borrowers might finish the mediation and still end up losing the home to foreclosure.
 But one study showed that homeowners who participate in mediation are 1.7 times more likely to avoid foreclosure than those who didn’t.
 The process is more successful in some programs than others.

-If you are about to go through a foreclosure and want to find out if there is a foreclosure mediation program available where you live—or you need other information about foreclosure in your state—consider talking to a foreclosure attorney.
+If you are about to go through a foreclosure and want to find out if there is a foreclosure mediation program available where you live, or you need other information about foreclosure in your state, consider talking to a foreclosure attorney.
 If you can't afford an attorney, a HUD-approved housing counselor might be able to help you.